mfkiwl/rk-open-docs/MCU/Rockchip_Developer_Guide_MCU_EN.md

 - Set iomux, tck, tms about JTAG in GRF, please refer to [2.2.1 Enabling JTAG configuration](#2.2.1 Enabling JTAG configuration).
 - Development board JTAG switch or "tck/tms" switch to the MCU;
-- DS-5, ICE or Jlink connect to m3/m0 for debugging.
+- DS-5, ICE or Jlink connect to MCU for debugging.

 ### Console Printing